RedPRL/sml-typed-abts/README.md

     > (\f. f #3) (\x. x)
     ap(lam([f@31].ap(f@31; num(3))); lam([x@32].x@32))

-The printer is in "debug mode", which means that all variables and symbols are annotated with a unique index; this is useful for convincing oneself that variables and symbols are being bound properly.
+The printer is in "debug mode", which means that all variables are annotated with a unique index; this is useful for convincing oneself that variables are being bound properly.

 #### Running the example in SML/NJ